 ‘Islam, Gender and Democracy in Iran’, in Jocelyn Ceasri and Jose Casanova (eds), Islam, Gender and Democracy, Oxford University Press, 2017, pp. 211-36.

 ‘Moral Contestations and Patriarchal Ethics: Women Challenging the Justice of Muslim Family Laws’, in Robert Heffner (ed.)
-Shari‘a and Islamic Ethics in Transition, Gainesville: Florida University Press (in press).
+Shari‘a: Law and Modern Muslim Ethics, Indianapolis: Indiana University Press, 2016, pp. 62-82

 ‘Human Rights and Islamic Legal Tradition: Prospects for an Overlapping Consensus’, in Manfred L. Pinner, Johannes Lähnemann, Heiner Bielefeldt (eds) Menschenrechte und inter-religiöse Bildung, Berlin: EB Verlag, 2015, pp. 20-32.

 ‘Muslim Legal Tradition and the Challenge of Equality’ in Ziba Mir-Hosseini, Mulki Al-Sharmani and Jana Rumminger (eds) Men in charge?
 Rethinking Male Authority in Muslim Legal Tradition, London: Oneworld, 2015, pp. 13-43.